IN AN EMERGENCY:

 - A previously identified medical condition that was medically stable at the time of departure from the insured person's province of residence.

-- A medical emergency no longer exits when, in the opinion of the attending physician and supporting medical evidence, the insured person is able to return to their province of residence.
+A medical emergency no longer exists when the insured person is able, in the opinion of the attending physician and supporting medical evidence, to return to their province of residence.

 What does 'medically stable' mean?